NYC Rep.-elect Nicole Malliotakis says AOC's growing influence in New York politics must stop

 BYRON DONALDS, NEW FLORIDA CONGRESSMAN, SAYS TRUMP’S ‘SWAG’ NETTED HIM BLACK VOTES

 "What you have to realize about socialists is it's never enough," she added. "...
-No matter how far to the left you go, it'll never be enough to satisfy them and an example of that is the defund the police."
+No matter how far to the left you go, it'll never be enough to satisfy them and an example of that is defund the police."

 Malliotakis said the Democratic Party has "allowed a far-left fringe group to take over."
 She specifically called out House Speaker Nancy Pelosi, D-Calif., for ceding too much power to the Squad by placing them on powerful committees.